weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Create_Hygiene_Filters.md

 	- Prepend subject line with this text: enter **QUARANTINED: This message contains potential spam**

-9. In the left-hand navigation pane, select **international spam**.
+9. In the left-hand navigation pane, select **international spam**. <br/>

-‎**Note:** This section allows you to automatically tag messages as spam whose origins comes from countries that are blacked listed, as well as messages written in a specific language.
+	**Note:** This section allows you to automatically tag messages as spam whose origins comes from countries that are blacked listed, as well as messages written in a specific language.

 10. Select the check box at the top of the page that says **Filter email messages written in the following languages**.